Bower, Adam. 2017. Norms Without the Great Powers: International Law and Changing Social Standards in World Politics. Oxford: Oxford University Press.

 Bower, Adam.
 2015.
 “Arguing with Law: Strategic Legal Argumentation, US Diplomacy, and Debates over the International Criminal Court.”
 Review of International Studies 41 (2): 337–60.
 DOI: 10.1017/S0260210514000217.

 Bower, Adam.
 2020.
-“Competing Conceptions of Responsibility in Conventional Weapons Disarmament.”
-In Responsibility in World Politics, edited by Antje Vetterlein and Hannes Hansen-Magnusson.
+“Negotiating Responsibility in Conventional Weapons Disarmament.”
+In The Rise of Responsibility in World Politics, edited by Antje Vetterlein and Hannes Hansen-Magnusson.
 Under contract with Cambridge University Press.

 Bower, Adam.
 2016.
 “Networking for the Ban: Network Structure, Social Power, and the Movement to Ban Antipersonnel Mines.”
 In The New Power Politics: Networks and Transnational Security Governance, edited by Deborah Avant and Oliver Westerwinter, 169-195.
 Oxford: Oxford University Press.